Wendy Morton

-Wendy Morton (born 9 November 1967) is a British politician who served as Chief Whip of the House of Commons and Parliamentary Secretary to the Treasury from September to October 2022.
-A member of the Conservative Party, she has been the Member of Parliament (MP) for Aldridge-Brownhills in the West Midlands since 2015.
+Wendy Morton (born 9 November 1967) is a British politician and businesswoman who has been the Member of Parliament (MP) for Aldridge-Brownhills since 2015 and Shadow Minister for Foreign Affairs since November 2024.
+A member of the Conservative Party, she previously served as Chief Whip of the House of Commons and Parliamentary Secretary to the Treasury from September to October 2022.

 Morton served as an Assistant Government Whip under Theresa May from 2018 to 2019.
 After Boris Johnson became Prime Minister in July 2019, Morton was appointed Parliamentary Under-Secretary of State for Justice.
 In the February 2020 reshuffle, she was appointed Parliamentary Under-Secretary of State for European Neighbourhood and the Americas.
 In December 2021, she was appointed Parliamentary Under-Secretary of State for Transport; she was promoted to Minister of State in February 2022.

-After Johnson resigned in July 2022, Morton supported Liz Truss’s bid to become Conservative leader.
-Following Truss's appointment as Prime Minister, she appointed Morton as Chief Whip of the Conservative Party, however did not retain the position when Rishi Sunak was appointed Prime Minister in October 2022.
+Following Johnson's resignation in July 2022, Morton supported Liz Truss’s candidacy in the subsequent Conservative leadership election.
+Morton was chosen by Truss to serve as Chief Whip of the Conservative Party following her appointment as Prime Minister.
+However, Morton did not retain the position after Rishi Sunak succeeded Truss as Prime Minister in October 2022.

 Early life and career

-Morton was born in 1967 in Northallerton, Yorkshire, England.
-She was educated at The Wensleydale School, a comprehensive school in Leyburn, North Yorkshire.
+Wendy Morton was born on 9 November 1967 in Northallerton.
+She was educated at The Wensleydale School, a comprehensive school in Leyburn.
 She later gained an MBA with the Open University.

 Her career began as an executive officer in HM Diplomatic Service at the Foreign and Commonwealth Office between 1987 and 1989.
 She then worked in business, sales, and marketing.
 She set up an electronics company, with her husband, designing and manufacturing electronic goods for the agricultural industry.

 Parliamentary career

-Early parliamentary career

-Morton contested the Newcastle upon Tyne Central constituency in 2005, where she placed third.
-She was selected to fight the Tynemouth constituency in 2010, as it was the top Conservative Party target that cycle.
-Morton would go on to be defeated by Labour's Alan Campbell.
-Following her defeat, she contested a North Tyneside Council by-election for the Battle Hill ward in September 2010, where she came in third place.
+Morton stood as the Conservative candidate in Newcastle upon Tyne Central at the 2005 general election, coming third with 16% behind the incumbent Labour MP Jim Cousins and the Liberal Democrat candidate.

+At the 2010 general election, Morton stood in Tynemouth, coming second with 34.4% of the vote behind the incumbent Labour MP Alan Campbell.

-In October 2014, Morton attempted to be selected as the Conservative candidate for Richmond in North Yorkshire, but she was defeated by Rishi Sunak, the future Prime Minister.
-After her defeat in Richmond (Yorks), Morton attempted to be selected as the Conservative candidate in several other seats, before she was eventually selected for the Aldridge-Brownhills seat in January 2015.
-Morton won the seat in May with 52% of the vote.
-She made her maiden speech on 3 June 2015.
-During the 57th Parliament, Morton sat on the International Development Select Committee.
-She was also the Chair of the APPG for Sustainable Development Goals, as well as taking an active interest in several other APPG's.
+In October 2014, Morton attempted to be selected as the Conservative candidate for Richmond, but was defeated by Rishi Sunak, the future Prime Minister.